2 Days in Bologna: A Relaxing Travel Itinerary On Foot

 If you love chapels, I recommend two of them:

 1. The Musical Chapel of San Petronio, the oldest musical institution in Bologna (1436), whose most prestigious symbol is a still-functioning organ.
-It was built around 1470 by Lorenzo da Prato and it is the oldest in the world still in use.
+It was built around 1470 by Lorenzo da Prato.
+It is the oldest in the world still in use.

 2. The Chapel of the Magi (IV) formerly Bolognini, whose walls were sumptuously frescoed by Giovanni da Modena with scenes representing “Heaven” and “Hell”.

-Regarding the architecture I am sure you will love the numerous archs that characterised Bologna.
+Regarding the architecture, I am sure you will love the numerous arches that characterised Bologna.

 NOTE: There is an interesting museum in Bologna and it is the Jewish Museum.
 It deserves a visit, if you love history.